VCCRI/Spliceogen/README.md

 *basic usage command* -branchpointer hgXX
 ```
 Or for branchpointer_dev which handles both SNPs and indels, use the flag -branchpointerIndels hgXX

-## Scalability

-Spliceogen is highly scalable.
-Predictions are generated at a rate of 2.3 million variants/compute hour, with peak memory usage less than 500Mb.
-Benchmarking was performed using a single compute node with 1 CPU allocated, without Branchpointer predictions.

 ## Output